Do I Have to Do a Self Assessment Tax Return?

 You have to file your Self Assessment by 31st January after the end of the tax year it applies to.
 Tax years run from 6th April to 5th April.
 You don’t have to wait, though.
 If you’re employed, you can submit your Self Assessment as soon as you receive your Form P60 from your employer.

-What happens if I don’t file my Self Assessment Tax Return in time?
+What Happens if I Don’t File My Self Assessment Tax Return on Time?

 If you fail to notify HMRC, you may face a fine or penalty and will have to submit Self Assessments for prior tax years where applicable.
 If you’re unsure whether you’ve registered, you can contact HMRC with your National Insurance number on hand to confirm one way or another.

-Sadly filing isn’t the end of the story, you’ll also need to ensure you pay any tax owed by the deadline of the 31st January.
-HMRC will tell you how much tax you owe and you then hand over the cash, usually via Direct Debit or bank transfer (the full list of how you can pay is on the Gov.uk website).
-One last thing to remember is that since January 2018 you cannot use a personal credit card to pay your Self Assessment tax bill.
-You are also no longer able to pay your tax bill at the Post Office.
+Filing isn’t the end of the story – you’ll also need to ensure you pay any tax owed by the deadline of 31st January.
+HMRC will tell you how much tax you owe, and you can make payments via Direct Debit or bank transfer (the full list of payment options is available on the Gov.uk website).
+Since January 2018, you cannot use a personal credit card to pay your Self Assessment tax bill, nor can you pay your tax bill at the Post Office.

 Don’t forget, you may also need to make a payment on account towards your next year’s tax bill.

-Starting from 6 April 2026, sole traders and landlords with trading or rental income over £10,000 must file quarterly returns online, along with an end of period statement and a final declaration by 31 January following the end of the tax year.
+Starting from 6 April 2026, sole traders and landlords with trading or rental income over £10,000 must file quarterly returns online, along with an end-of-period statement and a final declaration by 31st January following the end of the tax year.